ikerurda/neovim/README.md

 ```
 Then just add the package `customNeovim` to `home.pacages`

-4. Or you could leave the default configuration:
+c).
+Or you could leave the default configuration:
 ```
 home.packages = with pkgs; [ inputs.neovim.packages."x86_64-linux".default ];
 ```